EOFY offer

 Skipping due diligence can expose you to:

-• Unreported debts, tax implications, or unreliable revenue sources
+• Tax exposure: unresolved tax implications or unreliable revenue sources

-• Legal issues or regulatory non-compliance, which might result in fines or even business closure
+• Legal consequences: regulatory non-compliance that may result in fines or business closure

-• Operational inefficiencies, outdated systems, or fragile supplier or customer relationships
+• Operational weaknesses: outdated systems, inefficiencies, or fragile supplier relationships

 Get expert advice for your due diligence checklist, especially for legal and financial matters.